zaidmohd/azure_arc/docs/azure_arc_k8s/Azure Arc enabled Kubernetes - Day-2 Scenarios & Use-Cases/kind/local_kind_gitops_helm/_index.md

 ---
 title: "Deploy GitOps configurations and perform Helm-based GitOps flow on kind as an Azure Arc Connected Cluster"
-linkTitle: "Local Kind GitOps Helm"
+linkTitle: "Deploy GitOps configurations and perform Helm-based GitOps flow on kind as an Azure Arc Connected Cluster"
 weight: 1
 description: >
 ---

 # Deploy GitOps configurations and perform Helm-based GitOps flow on kind as an Azure Arc Connected Cluster

-## Overview

 The following README will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on a [kind (Kubernetes in Docker)](https://kind.sigs.k8s.io/) cluster which is projected as an Azure Arc connected cluster resource.